-- explore the challenges that past and current human interactions with the environment presents for the future. - develop a range of inquiry skills involving practical experimentation and research, analytical skills including critical and creative thinking, and communication skills. - use scientific and cognitive skills to analyse contemporary issues related to environmental science.
+- explore the challenges that past and current human interactions with the environment presents for the future. - develop a range of inquiry skills involving practical experimentation and research, analytical skills including critical and creative thinking, and communication skills. - use scientific and cognitive skills to analyse contemporary issues related to environmental science. •

-UNIT 1: How are Earth's systems connected?
+Unit 1: How are Earth's dynamic systems interconnected to support life?

-Area of Study 1 - How is life sustained on Earth?
+Area of Study 1 - How are Earth's systems organised and connected?